chebfun/chebsite/docs/functions/chebfun/cumsum.md

 ---
-title: """cumsum"""
+title: "cumsum"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """cumsum"""
+function_name: "cumsum"
-snippet: """Indefinite integral of a CHEBFUN."""
+snippet: "Indefinite integral of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CUMSUM   Indefinite integral of a CHEBFUN.
+<pre class="help-text"> CUMSUM   Indefinite integral of a CHEBFUN.
     G = CUMSUM(F) is the indefinite integral of the column CHEBFUN F. G will typically be normalised so that G(F.domain(1)) = 0.
 The exception to this is when computing indefinite integrals of functions whose indefinite integrals